Payntr cricket shoes are popular for a reason and it’s not just the intriguing Bodyline story behind them.

 Payntr Cricket Shoes review

-Payntr Cricket Spikes – XPF-P6
+Payntr Cricket Spikes – XPF-AR

 Payntr cricket shoes are known for their cushioned, foamed support that cuddles your feet as you go about your business.
-I could talk about a firmer compression-moulded EVA midsole and a fully welded PU upper or oversized heel counter to lock your foot in position.

 To decipher that, a huge amount of thought has gone into making these Payntr cricket spikes comfortable, light and also durable.
 It helps that they look stylish too.

-Payntr Bodyline 412 Trainer (Grey)
+Payntr Bodyline 412 Trainer (Grey or Black)

 I bought a pair of these Payntr Bodyline 412 trainers myself and they’ve been incredibly comfy for 2 years now.
 If you like a wider shoe then these fit the bill and there’s loads of cushioning around the ankle and side of the foot.